Die4Ever/deus-ex-randomizer/src/notes/patchV3.7.0.md

 - The cover over the Tong ending button in Area 51 should now open properly when using Transcended maps (such as when playing VMD).
 - The code for the Mole People phone booth is now based on a randomly selected short word instead of being purely random.
 - Teleporter icons now look more crispy.
+- New option under Rando > Visuals to choose whether world textures and object textures should be smoothed or not.

 </details>